 One shade that is increasing in popularity this year is a deep, forested green hue.
 This shade works very well for accent pieces in home decor like table runners, throw pillows, and drapes.
 You can play around with contrast by pairing a warmer toned dark green with a cooler, brighter color.

 What about for your walls?
+It’s important to choose the right paint color for each room.
 One key to remember here is balance.
 Using too much of a dark shade can make a room look dim or smaller, but this dark green color lends itself well to stripes or as an accent pattern in wallpaper.

 Statement Making Ceilings